NightShadeugh/crustydb-labs-cs347-fall24/docs/lab1-heappage.md

 ### Testing
 80% of your score on this lab is based on correctness.
 Correctness is demonstrated by passing all of the provided unit in the HS package related to the page.
-We also will have additional tests that will not be provided but evaluate requirements from this document.
-Majority of the points will come from the provided tests.
+There will be 20 tests in total.
 To run the provided tests use `cargo test -p heapstore hs_page` and ensure all the tests pass.

 ### Quality